Parker Concrete is the leading supplier of exposed aggregate in Perth.

 Like driveways, paths around the home need a good friction surface, particularly if they are on an incline.
 An exposed crushed aggregate finish will provide the grip you need.
 As with driveways, you can choose from a wide variety of colours.
 There is a wide variety of paving colours and textures to choose from, allowing you to select the perfect match for your home.

-Exposed Aggregate FAQ
+Exposed Aggregate Concrete FAQs

 Is exposed aggregate expensive?

 Generally speaking, exposed aggregate concrete is at the top of the food chain for concrete products and therefore is often the most expensive option.
 This is due to the amount of labour involved in creating the finish, including brushing the concrete.

 To properly clean your exposed aggregate concrete using a pressure washer, you should begin by sweeping away surface dirt and debris.
 Depending on the type of stain you have on your concrete, apply a driveway cleaning chemical, however, we recommend contacting Parker Concrete before choosing a cleaning product.
 Using a hard brush or broom, gently scrub the surface of your driveway.
 Finally, to remove cleaning products and stains, use a high-pressure washer to wash the surface of your driveway while wearing appropriate PPE.
 Please ensure you set your pressure washer to lower pressure to ensure you do not damage or loosen the aggregate.

 How often would you reseal exposed aggregate concrete?

 Parker Concrete recommends re-sealing your exposed aggregate driveway every 3-4 years.
 However, resealing may need to be performed sooner, depending on weather conditions and traffic on the driveway.